A recap of my time living in a Russian restaurant off the historic Highway 1 in northern California…Day one- Cooperation

 “You only speak in general statements and that is a form of rejection.
 That tells me to go away.
 You share no insights.”

 Now to be fair, if they were giving me deeply intrinsic information to work with and I was staying in the realm of small talk this would be completely understandable.
 However as of yet, I had really learned nothing about what brings this community together.
 I had not learned much of their beliefs or had the opportunity to experience their passions.
-Most of the time no one was really even around to converse with as of yet.
+Most of the time no one was really even around to converse with.
 What was there to have insight on?

-I tried to open up about my comfort level with the meditations with her to create some leeway.
+I tried to open up about my comfort level with the meditations to create some leeway with her.
 I shared that I had a tendency to be quiet and internal when I was around others who acted in that way to kindly open her up to the fact that I was simply being reciprocal to the base line of open communication she offered me.

 I asked if she could share a bit on the philosophy that this ‘community’ was based on, however I was starting to worry that there was no intentional community at all.
 My reasoning for this worry was partly based in the fact that I had been previously told by other communal groups in the area that had tried to network with them that no one ever seemed to be around and when they were they weren’t interested in conversing with anyone.
 On top of that, when I brought up the philosopher’s name in which the website claims the community’s values are based on in my initial meeting with Polina, she had no idea who I was referring to until I mentioned he preached something to do with ‘the fifth way’.